Concepts

 Two types of networks are available from the virtual machine configuration.

-VLAN-type networks must be deployed at a rate of one VLAN per network interface card.
-If you wish to use multiple networks, simply create multiple network interface cards.
+VLAN networks should be configured with one VLAN per network interface.
+If you want to use multiple networks, simply create multiple network interfaces.

-A limitation exists regarding the maximum number of network cards that can be created on a VM, which is 7.
+There is a limitation on the maximum number of network interfaces that can be created on a VM, which is 7.

 VLAN Trunk

-The VLAN Trunk allows all your VLANs to pass through a single network interface.
-VLAN ID configuration must be performed via virtual VLAN interfaces from the VM's operating system.
+In cases where you need to carry more than 7 VLANs, you must use a VLAN Trunk.
+A VLAN Trunk allows all your VLANs to pass through a single card.
+The VLAN ID configuration must be done via VLAN-type virtual interfaces from the VM OS.
 The VLAN IDs are the same as those present and visible from the console.

 Virtual Machine Backup

-Cloud Temple offers a native, non-disruptive distributed backup architecture, a mandatory requirement for compliance with the French SecNumCloud certification.
+The OpenIaaS offering integrates a native distributed backup architecture that cannot be bypassed, a mandatory requirement for the French SecNumCloud certification.

-Backups are stored on the SecNumCloud-certified Object Storage solution, ensuring optimal protection in the event of a major datacenter failure.
-This approach enables data restoration on a secondary datacenter, even in critical incidents such as fires.
+Backups are stored on the SecNumCloud qualified Object Storage, ensuring optimal protection in the event of a major production datacenter failure.
+This approach allows you to restore your data to a secondary datacenter, even in the event of a critical incident such as a fire.

-Backup and restore speeds depend on the rate of change within the environments.
-Backup policies are fully configurable per virtual machine via the Cloud Temple Console.
+Backup and restoration speeds depend on the change rate across environments.
+The backup policy is fully configurable from the Cloud Temple Console for each virtual machine.

 | Reference | Unit | SKU |